BayanAlex/portfolio/README.md

 [👉 Source code](https://gitlab.com/cyberalex/snake)
 [👉 Deployment](https://cyberalex.gitlab.io/snake/)
 ##### Description:
-My first JavaScript project.
-It is my adaptive version of the famous Snake Game.
+- My first JavaScript project.
+It is my version of the famous Snake Game
+- User can use buttons for snake direction or click on the field
+- Saving settings to the local storage
+- Adaptive

 `HTML` `SCSS` `JavaScript`

 [![LINK](/img/snake1.png)](https://cyberalex.gitlab.io/snake/)